duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ~~~
 has_many   :radaccts, -> (customer)  { where('radacct.location_id = ?', customer.location_id) if customer.class == Customer }, primary_key: :username, foreign_key: :username, inverse_of: :customer
 ~~~

+In rails belongs_to foreign_key https://guides.rubyonrails.org/v5.2/association_basics.html#options-for-belongs-to-foreign-key
+is used is you have different name of the column than name_of_association_id

 You can specify conditions in relation
 ```